 Each episode of the show has three segments.
 In the first segment, Claudia goes to a Colorado farm or ranch to learn about its operations and to gather ingredients.
 In the second segment, she meets with a chef in Colorado for advice and tips on how to cook those ingredients.
 In the third segment, she returns to her own kitchen and cooks a meal with one or more young persons.
 The show is based in a clever double entendre—while Claudia is literally cooking in the dark because she has been legally blind since she was young, the audience is also “cooking in the dark” in a figurative sense owing to our ignorance of the social, political, economic, cultural, and environmental context in which our food is grown/raised, processed, prepared, and eaten.

 Cooking in the Dark is an adventure production aired on Rocky Mountain Public Broadcasting Service (RMPBS).

-Cooking in the Dark is a half-hour television show co-created by Dr. Claudia Folska and filmmaker Sam A. McKenzie, with 13 episodes to be aired on Rocky Mountain PBS (RMPBS), Channel 6.
+Cooking in the Dark is a half-hour television show co-created by Dr. Claudia Folska and filmmaker Sam A. McKenzie, with 2 seasons being aired on Rocky Mountain PBS (RMPBS), Channel 6.

 Colorado Freedom Memorial